Licorice is a miraculous spice produced in Gansu, China. It can be used both in pharmaceuticals and food preparation.

 Due to licorice's unique taste and sweetness, it is generally not used alone but rather in combination with star anise, cinnamon, amomum fruit, and other spices, such as for marinating products.
 In marinated products, licorice mainly harmonizes and adjusts flavors, softening the spiciness of other spices and reducing bitterness.

-Tips: When using licorice, be mindful of the amount to avoid excessive sweetness or bitterness.
+Tips: When using licorice from custom seasoning supplier, be mindful of the amount to avoid excessive sweetness or bitterness.

 Smooth surface, natural color, rich sweet fragrance